 Taking several drugs (to treat several disorders) is also a common cause, partly because taking several drugs increases the risk of interactions between drugs.

 Marijuana, including medical marijuana, sometimes causes the brain to malfunction, resulting in impaired consciousness.

-Occasionally, taking certain antipsychotic drugs results in an unresponsive state called neuroleptic malignant syndrome (see Sidebar 2: What Is Neuroleptic Malignant Syndrome?).
+Occasionally, taking certain antipsychotic drugs results in an unresponsive state called neuroleptic malignant syndrome.

 Occasionally, people with a psychiatric disorder seem to have impaired consciousness.
 That is, they do not appear to respond or interact normally.
 For example, they do not respond when they are spoken to or touched.
 Doctors can usually determine how much a psychiatric disorder contributes to what appears to be impaired consciousness based on the results of the examination (see Diagnosis).